 West Coast Wilderness Railway

 The original steam railway from Strahan to Queenstown has been restored for an exhilarating journey through dense rainforest and past cavernous gorges, rushing rivers and toy-town stations.
-Book the West Coast Wilderness Railway.
-At present the train is not running from Strahan to Queenstown, it runs a return trip from Queenstown to Dubbil Barril and takes 4 hours.
+At present the train is not running from Strahan to Queenstown, it runs a return trip from Queenstown to Dubbil Barril and takes 4 hours and the full trip from Strahan to Queenstown return.
 Please check when making your booking.

 Located 11 km north of Strahan (on the Zeehan road) is Henty Dunes.
 A mass of sand dunes, ideal for walking or Tobogganing - Toboggans can be hired from various places in Strahan.
 More...